LedgerHQ/lib-ledger-core/README.md

 ```
 cmake -DSYS_OPENSSL=ON -DOPENSSL_ROOT_DIR=<path-to-openssl-root-dir>  -DOPENSSL_INCLUDE_DIR=<path-to-openssl-include-files>  -DOPENSSL_SSL_LIBRARIES=<path-to-openssl-libraries> -DOPENSSL_USE_STATIC_LIBS=TRUE ../lib-ledger-core && make
 ```
+NB. if you want to build on `Windows` with Visual Studio by adding the argument `-G "Visual Studio 16 2019"` in the above cmake command, instead of using `make` to build the project, you should open the 'ledger-core.sln' solution file with Visual Studio and build the solution with it

-> If you struggle how openssl is installed, for example, on `macOSX`, `openssl` can be installed with
+> If you struggle with how openssl is installed, for example, on `macOSX`, `openssl` can be installed with
 ```
 brew install openssl
 ```